MartinEesmaa/VVCEasy/README.md

 # VVC binaries

-Versatile Video Codec binaries has two tools of vvenc & vvdec and uvg266.
+The Versatile Video Codec binaries include two tools, vvenc and vvdec, as well as uvg266.

 See [VVC.md](VVC.md)